Sheffield - The Steel City in a Golden FrameCity of Hills and Rivers at work and leisure

 This is a tricky one.
 At one extreme a random collection of characters isn’t memorable although an “organised” string of letters might be.
 Top row of a keyboard is an example: qwertyuiop.co.uk

 Some made up names are successful but it’s usually taken significant marketing activity to become familar.
 One common approach is to use words with some or all vowels removed: Flickr, Tumblr, Scribd, ckbk (cookbook) are used effectively for widely known websites.
-On the other hand Twitter started out as twttr.com only later securing their now familiar dictionary word name, presumably paying quite a lot to the previous owner.
+On the other hand Twitter started out as twttr.com only later securing their now familiar dictionary word name, at a bargain price of only USD7500.
+We don’t know the price paid for x.com for Twitter’s 2023 name change to X but estimates suggest over USD10M

 5 It is in a widely recognised TLD